SEND [Special Education Needs & Disabilities] Information Report 2016/17

-- Some of the college’s SEN students are currently under the Early Help Assessment [EHA] process, and therefore regular multi-agency meetings are held.
+- Some of our SEN students are currently under the Early Help Assessment [EHA] process, and therefore regular multi-agency meetings are held.
 Relevant professionals and outside agencies are involved, as well the student’s parents/carers.
 Pastoral, social and medical support can be provided through the EHA process e.g. through agencies such as Families and Schools Together [FAST] and Child and Adolescent Mental Health Services [CAMHS].

 How does Isebrook help parents/carers to support their child’s learning?

 - How we explain to parents/carers how their child’s learning is planned depends very much on the child’s individual needs.